The Omnific: The Cuneiform Script and Kismet EP (2017)

-Erin and The Mind's Eye EP (2018-2019)
+Erin and The Mind's Eye EP (2018–2019)

 With the massive reception the band received from their last EP, the band continued quickly into 2018 opening for Ne Obliviscaris and becoming Darkglass Electronics artists.

 On October 5, 2018, the band released their second standalone single, Erin.
 Later in November 2018, the band did their first headline tour in Australia with Osaka Punch, as a single launch tour for Erin.

 The band then continued into 2019 touring with Cog.
 The band then did their second ever headline tour, in May, for the release of their third EP, The Mind's Eye, released 10 May 2019.
 This tour was also combined with Matt and Toby playing with The Song Company.
 Immediately after this, the band toured Europe, opening for Intervals & Sithu Aye for their first ever international tour.
 After returning from Europe, the band played with Galactic Empire and also played Dead of Winter Festival in Brisbane.

 Matt Fackrell and Toby-Peterson Stewart also became Dingwall Guitars artists before the end of the year.

-Pharaoh 2.0 and Escapades (2020-present)
+Pharaoh 2.0 and Escapades (2020–present)

 On 21 February 2020, the band released their third standalone single, Pharaoh 2.0, a re-envisioned take of "Pharaoh" from their first EP, Sonorous.
 They followed this up shortly after with an Australian tour with Between The Buried And Me before the COVID-19 pandemic.

 Throughout the rest of 2020, The Omnific wrote and recorded their debut album, Escapades, while adhering to COVID-19 restrictions put in place.

 The Omnific signed with their current label, Wild Thing Records, and also with their management team, Wild Thing Music Group, in May 2021 before the start of their album campaign.

 The band released a total of 5 singles in 2021 before the album was released, including "Wax & Wane", "Antecedent" featuring a solo from Polyphia bassist Clay Gober, "Scurryfunge", "Ne Plus Ultra" and "Fountainhead", with the release of Escapades coming on 8 October 2021 through their label Wild Thing Records.

 The Omnific returned to the stage for the first time in over a year with their third Australian headline tour for their debut album, playing a first time sold-out hometown show as a part of the tour.
 The band continued on to play another Australian tour supporting Circles.
-For this tour, Kai den Hertog filled in on bass as Toby-Peterson Stewart had taken a break from touring at this time.
+For this tour, Kai den Hertog filled in on bass as Toby-Peterson Stewart had taken a break from touring.

 The band continued into 2023 writing and recording for their next album currently unreleased.
 The band also saw the return of Toby-Peterson Stewart to touring duties with their second international tour in Europe, "Escapades Across Europe", across May and June.
 This tour consisted of headline shows, as well as opening for Ne Obliviscaris & Persefone.
 After returning from Europe, the band opened for Polyphia on their sold-out Australian tour.

 On 10 January 2025, the band released a new single, Full Circle.